 -- Roger Hall, May 1999

 A GUIDE TO FILM MUSIC

 In celebration of the 100th anniversary of Herrmann's birth, there are two new commemorative collections, produced by Roger Hall, and available for only a limited time.

 Since it contains Word documents as well as music and a video program the DVD-R is only playable on your computer not on a DVD player.

-It includes articles and CD reviews, plus several radio tributes about Herrmann's early film scores, including the 50th anniversary of CITIZEN KANE'S release.
+It includes articles and CD reviews, plus several radio tributes about Herrmann's early film scores.